Confluence, Tech Comm, Chocolate: A wiki as platform extraordinaire for technical communication

 Who is the girl on the cover?

 Her name is Ganache, and she is the hero of the book.
 She is a technical communicator extraordinaire.
 When you read the book, you will follow Ganache as she sets up a Confluence wiki and adds a technical documentation space.
 Learn from her expertise with the wiki editor and macros.
-Share her adventures in agile development and search engine optimisation.
+Share her adventures in agile development and search engine optimization.
 Grow wings, as Ganache does, and make your wiki documentation fly.
 Discover why Ganache says we need a “kiss my wiki” attitude.

 Inside the Book